LadyBeGood/uki/garbage/enigma.md

-# Phantom Type Checking: Constraint-Guided Static Analysis for Dynamically Typed Languages
+# Enigma Type Checking: Constraint-Guided Static Analysis for Dynamically Typed Languages

 ---

 ## Overview

-**Phantom Type Checking** is a type analysis strategy for dynamically typed but strongly enforced languages.
+**Enigma Type Checking** is a type analysis strategy for dynamically typed but strongly enforced languages.
 It enables **compile-time type checking** without requiring type annotations or a full static type system.
 The approach works by inferring types based on **how values are used**—informed entirely by the semantics of built-in operations and functions—while preserving the flexibility of dynamic types.

 This method targets language designs that transpile to loosely typed backends like JavaScript, aiming to eliminate a large class of type errors before runtime while keeping the surface language dynamic and minimal.